What does credit score mean?

 B-C – indicates late payments

-D-H – many times caused by defaults where the lender is writing the loan off
+D-H – many times caused by defaults where the bank is writing the loan off

 There are also some additional credit ratings which don’t equal to a certain credit score.
 Those are HX, HZ, GX, BX and CX.